gemesa/gemesa.github.io/_posts/2023-10-08-flash-openwrt-on-your-asus-rt-ax53u-router.md

 Error: no Image found at offset 0x003e0040
 ```

-After doing a power reset your router will load the OpenWRT firmware.
+After typing `boot` or performing a power reset your router will load the OpenWRT firmware.
 You can check the boot logs (and open LuCI at 192.168.1.1):

 ```
 Reading from 0x1e0000, size 0x100000